HRen369/go-password-manager-webapp/README.md

 # go-password-manager-webapp

-This is a password manager made with Go that is also web app GUI
+Password Manager project that is made with Go.
+Backend logic is seperated allowing there to be a GUI and a CLI